bgporter/cello/README.md

 * `Object (const juce::String& type, juce::ValueTree tree);`

 1. If the `state` or `tree` argument is of type `type`, wrap that inside the object being created.
-2. If the `state` or `tree` arguments has a child of type `type`, wrap that child inside the object beng created.
+2. If the `state` or `tree` arguments has a child of type `type`, wrap that child inside the object being created.
 3. Else, we create a new ValueTree of type `type` and initialize it as appropriate.
 If the `state` arg was not null (or the `tree` is valid), add this new tree as a child.

 It is sometimes useful to know whether a new Object was created or wrapped &mdash; for example, it might be an error in your application if a child that's expected to be present isn't.